INFOGRAPHICS

 Download This Infographic

-Internal analysis is the process of evaluating an organization’s resources, capabilities, and structural characteristics to determine what it can reliably deliver.
+Internal analysis evaluates resources, capabilities, and structural characteristics to determine what the organization can reliably deliver.
 It answers one question: does the business have what it needs to execute its strategy?
-The frameworks make that assessment systematic and actionable rather than relying on assumptions about organizational capability.
+Every framework in the discipline, from VRIO to value chain, exists to make that assessment rigorous instead of aspirational.

 What is the VRIO four-gate test?